akamai/cli-sandbox/README.md

-# Akamai Sandbox CLI
+# Sandbox CLI
-The Sandbox CLI is designed to expedite the process of creating an isolated development environment for testing site changes or Akamai property configurations.
+The Sandbox command line interface (CLI) expedites the process of creating an isolated development environment for testing changes to your website or property.

 ## Technical Setup Requirements
-In order to use this tool, you must have:
+To use this tool you need:
 * [Akamai CLI](https://github.com/akamai/cli) installed.
-If you have a Mac with brew installed, enter `brew install akamai`.
+If you have a Mac with brew installed, run this command: `brew install akamai`.
-* An API client with both Property Manager API (PAPI) and DevPoPs API with READ-WRITE access.
+* An API client that contains both the Sandbox and Property Manager APIs with read-write access.
 Follow the steps in [Get Started with APIs](https://developer.akamai.com/api/getting-started) to learn how to configure credentials to access the API.
 * Node version 8+
 * Java version 8+

 ## Quick Start

-### Step 1: Install the Sandbox CLI
+### Step 1: Install Sandbox CLI

 `akamai install sandbox`

-### Step 2: Create a Sandbox
+### Step 2: Create a sandbox

-There are multiple ways to create a sandbox.
-Use these code samples in this Quick Start section for a few common options.
+There are a variety of ways to create a sandbox.
+These code samples show a few common options.

-**Option A**: Create a sandbox based on a hostname present in your Akamai Property Manager configuration.
+**Option A**: Create a sandbox based on a hostname in your Akamai property.

 `akamai sandbox create --hostname www.example.com --name sandbox_for_example.com`

-**Option B**: Create a sandbox based on a Property Manager file name present on Akamai.
+**Option B**: Create a sandbox based on a Property Manager configuration file.

 `akamai sandbox create --property example_prod_pm --name sandbox_for_example.com`

->**NOTE**: The above command will create a sandbox based on the latest active version of your Property Manager configuration on production.
-Use the command below to specify a particular version.
+>**NOTE**: This command creates a sandbox based on the version of your Property Manager configuration that is currently active on the production network.

+**Option C**: Create a sandbox based on a specific version of a property configuration.

-> `akamai sandbox create --property example_prod_pm:42 --name sandbox_for_example.com`
+`akamai sandbox create --property example_prod_pm:42 --name sandbox_for_example.com`

-While creating the sandbox based on a property, the CLI will automatically scan the Property Manager file and detect all the origins defined in the file and ask you if you wish to have the sandbox request go directly to these origins.
-If you choose "yes" then the sandbox client will pass all the requests directly to the origin as defined in your Property Manager configuration.
-Below is an example of how the auto scan works:
+When creating the sandbox based on a property, the CLI automatically scans the Property Manager configuration, detects all the origins defined in the file, and asks you to confirm if you want sandbox requests to go directly to these origins.
+This is an example of how the auto scan works:

 ```
 my_laptop:~ username$ akamai sandbox create --property www.example.com:5 --name sandbox_for_example.com --requesthostnames localhost,www.example.com
 building origin list